intercom/intercom-cordova/README.md

 ```xml
 <plugin name="cordova-plugin-intercom" version="~3.0.26" />
 ```
+### Ionic

-### Ionic 2
+Intercom is compatible with both Ionic 1 & 2
-To use the Intercom with Ionic 2, run the following:
+To use the Intercom with Ionic, run the following:
 ```script
 cordova plugin add cordova-plugin-intercom
 ```
-Then add the folling variable to your `app.component.ts`:

-`declare var cordova:any;`

 You can then use Intercom like this:
 ```
 this.platform.ready().then(() => {